keithbsmiley-other/emilysite/_posts/2021-1-8-nutritional-fallout.md

 [^60]:	DeJesus, Erin.
 “A Brief History of Spam, an American Meat.”
 Eater, Eater, 9 July 2014, [www.eater.com/2014/7/9/6191681/a-brief-history-of-spam-an-american-meat-icon](https://www.eater.com/2014/7/9/6191681/a-brief-history-of-spam-an-american-meat-icon).

-[^61]:	I didn’t mean to end this on a rhyme, but here we are.
+[^61]:	I didn’t mean to end this in a rhyme, but here we are.